openstack/magnum/doc/source/user/index.rst

   Mesos      ubuntu
   ========== =====================

   This is a mandatory parameter and there is no default value.
+Note that the os_distro attribute is case sensitive.

 --keypair \<keypair\>
   The name of the SSH keypair to configure in the cluster servers